Stablecoins: Riskless Investment or Financial Fraud?

 How Do Stablecoins Work?

 A stablecoin can be understood as a type of cryptocurrency that is collateralized by the value of an underlying asset.
-The asset is generally regarded worldwide as non-volatile, like the US dollar, Euro, or precious metals like gold.
+The asset is generally regarded worldwide as non-volatile, like the US dollar or euro, or precious metals like gold.
 For every token of a stablecoin, one unit of stable currency must be present with the provider.
 In theory, tokens should be convertible back into the original currency at any time, at a one-for-one exchange rate.

 The security of having your crypto asset always be worth something is what attracts many people towards using stablecoins.
 Users know that despite factors like inflation, fluctuating exchange rates, or an increase in supply/demand, the value of most of the currencies backing stablecoins is subject to very little change on a day-to-day basis.
 By combining this stability with the decentralization offered by blockchain technology, the concept of a stablecoin was born.